searel-lab/old_website/content/home/welcome.md

   css_class:
 ---

-The SEAREL Research Group has been a center of excellence for plant ecology research, teaching, and practice since its founding in 2017.
+The Soil Ecosystem and Restoration Ecology Lab (SEAREL) Research Group has been a center of excellence for plant ecology research, teaching, and practice since its founding in 2017.